 Work of the Council

-- Imbedding Aboriginal knowledges and other content throughout the University, campus, curriculum and community
+- Imbedding Aboriginal knowledges and other content throughout the university, including on campus, in the curriculum and community.